Dinner at Maido, Lima Peru (My Review)

 Reservation for our dinner at Maido was made months in advance before our trip (thanks to Jacada travel).
 And to make sure we get there on time, we left the whole afternoon open and just hung around the hotel which was actually kind of nice after a full schedule trip to Cusco and Machu Picchu.
 Our Belmond Miraflores Park hotel was near the beautiful ocean side in the Miraflores area in Lima, so we enjoyed a relaxing afternoon in the pool and also took a stroll in the park near the hotel.
 Much like a kid who couldn’t wait until the candy store opened, we arrived at the restaurant way too early and so the doors were not even open when we arrived. 😵 So we wandered around the area and took this photo of the Maido building.

 The interior of Maido had a modern minimalistic feel to it.
-The ceiling was decorated with ropes of different colors which had a somewhat surreal feel to it.
+The ceiling was decorated with ropes of different colors which felt somewhat surreal.
 None of my photos came out to my liking so I’m sharing a photo from another site –

 Maido blends Peruvian and Japanese flavors and ingredients to perfection with such creativity, it was mind boggling.
 In my opinion, fusion is the hardest food to make successfully.
 And so I am usually reluctant to try fusion because to me, often times it feels like things were forced together – just for the sake of being fusion.
 Maido, of course, was different.
 Chef Misuharu does an incredible balancing act between the two cuisines with great finesse and sophistication.
 Of course, you don’t need to take my word for it, take the World’s Best Restaurant committee’s word for it. 🙂